-A diskette is supplied containing source code for the Microchip decoder in the file mcdec12.asm.
-The code has been compiled using MPASM v02.13.00.
+A diskette is supplied containing source code for the Microchip decoder in the file SIMDEC\\.ASM.
+The code has been compiled using MPASM v01.30.01.
 Certain functions are dependent on the oscillator speed for correct functioning.
-Examples of time dependent functions include RECEIVE and TST_RTCC.
-The PIC16C56 Microcontroller should run at 4 MHz.
+Examples of time dependent functions include RECEIVE and TST\TIMER.
+The PIC16C54 Microcontroller should run at 4 MHz.

-LIST OF IMPORTANT FUNCTIONS
+TABLE 11: LIST OF IMPORTANT FUNCTIONS

-Function Name Description Function Length CALC_KEY Key generation routine.
-62 DECRYPT Decryption routine for Code Hop.
-61 EEREAD The data in the EEPROM at ADDRESS is read and decrypted to TMP1 and TMP2.
-Note that TMP1, TMP2 and ADDRESS are user defined registers.
-31 EEWRITE The data in TMP1 and TMP2 is encrypted and written to the EEPROM at ADDRESS.
-Note that TMP1, TMP2 and ADDRESS are user defined registers.
-48 M_DIS Check discrimination value.
-19 M_CNT Check synchronization (counter) values.
-69 RECEIVE Start of the RF receive routine.
-121 TST_LEARN1 Check for learn mode and entry to learn.
-21 TST_RTCC Check TIMER0 and do whatever real time tasks are required.
-38
+Function Name Description DECRYPT Decryption routine for Hop Code.
+EEREAD The data in the EEPROM at ADDRESS is read to TMP1 and TMP2 (Note).
+EEWRITE The data in TMP1, and TMP2 is written to the EEPROM at ADDRESS (Note).
+M_DIS Check discrimination value.
+M_CNT Check synchronization (counter) values.
+RECEIVE Start of the RF reception routine.
+LEARN Learn mode.
+TST_RTCC Check Timer0 and update CNT_LW and CNT_HI.
+TST_TIMER Check CNT_LW and CNT_HI and do whatever real-time tasks that are required.